 "Guys, this is Tommy," Jason said as he sat down.
 Tommy tried not to look awkward.

-"Hey, Tommy," a black boy greeted him.
+"Hey, Tommy," a boy in a black and purple shirt greeted him.
 "I'm Zack."
 Zack reached across the table to shake Tommy's hand.
 "This is Billy," Zack referred to the rather geeky boy beside him.
 Billy smiled and nodded, mumbling a few greetings.
 He was obviously uncomfortable meeting new people.